lfborjas/swiss-ephemeris/csrc/README.md

 ## Swiss Ephemeris C sources

-All files here are the ones provided by astrodienst.
-For the purposes of the Haskell library, I've added the following derived files:
+All the files provided by astrodienst are here; for the purposes of the Haskell library, I've added the following derived files:

 * `dgravgroup.h/dgravgroup.c`: `double`-capable versions of `gravgroup.{c,h}`;